franss22/NotasWestmarch/Mesas/T59 - El estudio del Cuarzo.md

 3. Gem of seeing
 4. Stonespeaker Crystal
 5. Rod of Security
+6. Crystal Reservoir
-7. Crystal Reservoir x2 (lvl 1-3 tattoo, when aplying it to your body you decide any spell, uses 8+profx2 for dc, profx2 for Attack bonus)
+7. Crystal Reservoir (lvl 1-3 tattoo, when aplying it to your body you decide any spell, uses 8+profx2 for dc, profx2 for Attack bonus)
 8. Crystalized Convenientium x4
 9. Spell gem lvl 2, 3, 4
-10. 10 pots of supreme healing
+10. 6 pots of supreme healing

 - 581,339 gp in coinage:
 	- 35,000 pp